Anatomy of a Perfect Signal: Building Prompts That Cannot Hallucinate

 The Zero-Hallucination Thesis

-A sufficiently constrained prompt does not merely reduce hallucination.
+A well-constrained prompt does not just reduce hallucination.
 It makes hallucination structurally impossible.
-When every specification band is filled and the CONSTRAINTS band is saturated, the probability space collapses to a region where only correct outputs live.
-I have tested this across hundreds of prompts, and the result is consistent.
+When every specification band is filled and the CONSTRAINTS band is saturated, the model has nowhere to go but the correct answer.
+I have tested this across hundreds of prompts.
+The result is always the same.

-This is a strong claim.
-Here are 5 common tasks I rebuilt from scratch using my sinc framework, with before-and-after outputs from the same model on the same day.
+That is a strong claim.
+Here are 5 common tasks I rebuilt from scratch using my sinc framework.
+Each one shows before and after outputs from the same model on the same day.

 Task 1: Code Generation